SAFETY GUIDE

 Electricity at Work Regulations 1989: The Primary Statutory Duty

 CDM 2015 governs construction project management, but the Electricity at Work Regulations 1989 (EAWR) are the primary legislation imposing direct duties on anyone who carries out electrical work.
 Every electrician's RAMS must demonstrate compliance with EAWR — not just CDM — because it is EAWR that HSE inspectors will cite if something goes wrong on an electrical job.
+HSE publication HSR25 is the guidance on these Regulations, and BS 7671 points readers to it.

 A RAMS describes the planned safe system of work.
-A permit to work (PTW) is a formal, signed authorisation that a specific isolation has been completed and work may safely proceed.
-PTW is required in addition to RAMS for:
+A permit to work (PTW) is a formal, signed authorisation that a specific isolation has been completed and that work may safely proceed.
+A PTW is required in addition to RAMS for:

 • Isolation of high-voltage equipment or busbar trunking feeders